msturrus/Mean-Temp-Calc/README.md

 **How to Use the Calculator**

 Open `public/index.html` in your preferred web browser or host it if you like.
-It should work in Chrome (without geolocation features, see Project Notes Below), Safari, and Firefox
+It should work in Chrome (without geolocation features, see Project Notes below), Safari, and Firefox

 ### What's Next?